Table of contents

 How should small business owners prepare for changes to the minimum wage?

-Since changes to the minimum wage in Michigan will most likely be happening, you should plan accordingly.
+Since changes to the minimum wage in Michigan will be happening, you should plan accordingly.
 We recommend taking the following steps to prepare:

 - Reevaluate your budget: Review your monthly cash flow, and see if you need to adjust your budget.
 Take the upcoming minimum wage changes into account, and adjust future hiring plans if necessary.